aaronbloomfield/ics/uva/index.md

     - [An Introduction to Cybersecurity Ethics](https://www.scu.edu/media/ethics-center/technology-ethics/IntroToCybersecurityEthics.pdf): you can skip the questions (the blue boxes therein); once you remove those, the table of contents, and the appendices, it's about 35 typed pages
 -->

+- Due Tuesday, June 1st: [An Introduction to Cybersecurity Ethics](https://www.scu.edu/media/ethics-center/technology-ethics/IntroToCybersecurityEthics.pdf): you can skip the questions (the blue boxes therein); once you remove those, the table of contents, and the appendices, it's about 35 typed pages
 - Due Thursday, May 27th:
 	- [ACM Code of Ethics](https://www.acm.org/code-of-ethics)
     - [Reflections on Trusting Trust](https://dl.acm.org/citation.cfm?id=358210)